revisohq/embedded-reports-app/README.md

     && apt-get update \
     && apt-get install -y ttf-mscorefonts-installer
 ```
-4. Run `docker build -t _your-image-name_ .`
+4. Run `docker build -t <image-name> .`
-5. Copy _your-image-name_ in the application _Dockerfile_
+5. Specify the newly created image name in the application _Dockerfile_

 #### Run the application
+1. Go to `embedded-reports-template/EmbeddedReportsTemplate` and run `npm run watch`.
-1. Run VS 2017 and open the solution file _EmbeddedReportsTemplate.sln_
+2. Run VS 2017 and open the solution file _EmbeddedReportsTemplate.sln_
 2. Set the _**docker-compose**_ project as startup project
 3. Set _Develop_ as solutions configurations
 4. Once the application start, go to _/#/corrispettivi_